-Our management letter is intended solely for the information and use of the School's management, Board of Directors, others within the School, the School Board of Lake County, Florida, the State of Florida Office of the Auditor General, Legislative Auditing Committee, members of the Florida Senate and the Florida House of Representatives, and other regulatory agencies and is not intended to be and should not be used by anyone other than these specified parties.
+Our management letter is intended solely for the information and use of the Legislative Auditing Committee, members of the Florida Senate and the Florida House of Representatives, the Auditor General, Federal and granting agencies, the Board of Directors, applicable management and the School Board of Lake County, Florida and is not intended to be and should not be used by anyone other than these specified parties.

-August 26, 2013 Melbourne, Florida Berman Hopkins Wright & LaHam CPAs and Associates, LLP
+September 3, 2015 Melbourne, Florida Berman Hopkins Wright & LaHam CPAs and Associates.
+LLP